DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 - **live_span** (String) The timeframe to use when displaying the widget.
 One of `10m`, `30m`, `1h`, `4h`, `1d`, `2d`, `1w`, `1mo`, `3mo`, `6mo`, `1y`, `alert`.
 - **request** (Block List) Nested block describing the request to use when displaying the widget.
 Multiple `request` blocks are allowed with the structure below (exactly one of `q`, `log_query` or `rum_query` is required within the `request` block). (see [below for nested schema](#nestedblock--widget--geomap_definition--request))
 - **style** (Block List, Max: 1) Style of the widget graph.
 One nested block is allowed with the structure below. (see [below for nested schema](#nestedblock--widget--geomap_definition--style))
-- **time** (Map of String, Deprecated) Nested block describing the timeframe to use when displaying the widget.
-The structure of this block is described below. **Deprecated.** Define `live_span` directly in the widget definition instead.
 - **title** (String) The title of the widget.
 - **title_align** (String) The alignment of the widget's title.
 One of `left`, `center`, or `right`.
 - **title_size** (String) The size of the widget's title.
 Default is 16.